belak/zsh-utils/README.md

 [zsh-completions](https://github.com/zsh-users/zsh-completions) repo is strongly recommended.
 Note that it should be loaded *before* the completion module.

+### editor

+Override and fill in the gaps of the default emacs and vi-mode keybinds.
+Note that this resets to the default keymap.
+To switch to emacs or vi-mode, call `bindkey -e` or `bindkey -v` after loading.

 ### history

 Load and initilize the built-in zsh history system.